Ham and Petersham Cricket Club: The clubhouse

 Up until the Second World War a tent was set up for the players to change in.
 Caricatures of Jack Hobbs and Fred Burgess (the first XI captain in 1913) were drawn on the side of the tent.
 In 1927 a clubhouse was erected on Ham Common but the club was soon forced to take it down by Ham Urban District Council as it is common land.
 In 1968 the committee raised funds to build a clubhouse adjacent to the Hand and Flower pub.
 In 2013, after another fundraising effort, a new clubhouse was built and was opened by England and Surrey cricketer Alec Stewart on 17 April 2013.

 Famous players

-Some famous cricketers have graced the field on Ham Common, including Shane Warne, Imran Khan, Gary Sobers, Tom Richardson, Jack Hobbs, Andy Sandham, Herbert Strudwick, Peter May, Alec Bedser and Bill Brockwell.
+Some famous cricketers have graced the field on Ham Common, including Shane Warne, Imran Khan, Gary Sobers, Tom Richardson, Jack Hobbs, Andy Sandham, Bert Strudwick, Peter May, Alec Bedser and Bill Brockwell.
 Celebrity players have included Michael Parkinson, Roy Castle, Tim Theakston of Theakston Brewery and Tim Rice.